Nennyfills/banka/README.md

 # Banka
 ````
-Banka is a light-weight financial system that allows the client to create their account view their transaction whenever they
+Banka is a light-weight financial system that allows the client to create their account view
-want but must visit a branch to withdraw or make any deposit.
+their transaction whenever theywant but must visit a branch to withdraw or make any deposit.
 ````
 Getting Started
 ````